What to Expect When You Sell on Amazon

 Build a Five-Star Feedback Rating

 Cultivating a strong seller feedback process is one of the best ways to grow your customer base.
-A five-star rating will foster more trust in your product as well as get you better placement on Amazon and a chance at the buyer box.
+A five-star rating will foster more trust in your brand.
+It will also get you better placement in Amazon search results.

 Aim to Keep Returns Below 8%

-Minimize returns by ensuring your product is accurately described, arrives in excellent condition and is sized correctly.
+Minimize returns by ensuring your merchandise is accurately described on the detail pages, arrives in excellent condition, and is sized correctly.

 Using Amazon to Expand Your Business Globally

-If your business is successful you will want to expand globally.
-It’s important to make sure that everything is in place with your shipping provider and that you understand all of the taxes and fees associated with expanding globally.
+If your business is successful you will want to expand around the world.
+It’s important to make sure that you are set up to ship internationally and that you understand all of the taxes and fees associated with selling across borders.